sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/4 - Better Late Than Never.md

 Then, they started adding to their diagram, splitting off of the triangle of these three archetypes.
 "Oh, but what if we mixed these two premises?"
 Swapfell.
 "What if we put the Underground through even *harsher* circumstances?!"
 Horrortale.
 "What if *humans* were the ones trapped Underground?"
 Overtale.
 "Fuck it, let's put the monsters in outer space!"
 Chara laughed, genuinely, while adding 'Outertale'.

 "What if, with Determination's control over your timeline, Sans decided to raise his own determination and LV to break the Fallen Human's hold over the Underground?"
 Dusttale.
 "What if all the resets...
 The defeats...
 The *deaths*... broke you down, Sans, and one day Chara comes by and instead of killing you again...
 Hands *you* the knife?"
-Finally they wrote down 'Something New' and began to write down names next to each AU circle.
+Finally they wrote down 'Something New' and began to write down names for each Sans next to each AU circle.

 "... you're joking," Sans choked out, eyelights small as pinpricks. "i couldn't... i could never... you're seriously telling me some of the sanses out there have slaughtered their underground?"